RobKnowles248/memory-game/README.md

 - I tested the `correctModal` by getting a sequence correct and seeing that the modal popped up and disappeared after 1.5 seconds before the game continued.
 - I tested the `updateScores` function by playing the game and seeing that the score and high score was continually updated as expected.
 - I tested the `localStorage` functionality of the `highScore` by reloading the page and seeing that the `highScore` remained the same.
+- I tested the `countDown` function by starting the game via the start game, restart game and modal restart game buttons and checking that the 3, 2, 1 countdown worked correctly.

 ### Bugs discovered